 The ongoing advice is provided to the trustees.
 Up until the beneficiary’s 18th birthday, the ongoing advice could include advice and services around the maturities, as well as the underlying investments.
 The cost of advising on the underlying investment could be met through a fund adviser fee; however, the ongoing advice cannot be paid for by adviser charges as the policies are non-surrenderable.

 Any ongoing costs will need to be met by an individual, such as the donor.
-The payments made will be gifts to the trust, although these will be exempt from IHT if they are covered by the annual gift allowance or, if regular, the normal expenditure exemption.
+The payments made will be gifts to the trust, although these will be exempt from IHT if they are covered by the annual gift allowance or, if regular, the normal expenditure out of income exemption.

 Once the child beneficiary has reached their 18th birthday and the maturity dates are fixed, then it is envisaged that the majority of advice will be around the underlying investments.